Effective interaction of Chern-Simons boson with fermions: Divergences in the diagrams with a circular loop

-Due to the presence of the Levi-Civita tensor in Eq.~\eqref{XWWZ}, the contributions $Y_{a,\nu}(\xi_W)$, $Y_{b,\nu}(\xi_W)$, $Y_{c,\nu}(\xi_W)$ are zero.
-Consequently, the amplitude of the diagram \textit{a}) from Fig.\ref{fig:Rxi_circular_diag} $ M_{fi}^{XWWZ}=0$.
-Similarly, it can be shown that the amplitudes of all diagrams from Fig.\ref{fig:Rxi_circular_diag} are zero too in the $R_\xi$ gauge.
+Due to the presence of the Levi-Civita tensor in Eq.~\eqref{XWWZ}, the contributions $Y_{a,\nu}(\xi_W)$, $Y_{b,\nu}(\xi_W)$, and $Y_{c,\nu}(\xi_W)$ vanish.
+Consequently, the amplitude of diagram~\textit{a}) in Fig.~\ref{fig:Rxi_circular_diag} is zero, $M_{fi}^{XWWZ} = 0$.
+Similarly, one can show that the amplitudes of all diagrams in Fig.~\ref{fig:Rxi_circular_diag} vanish in the $R_\xi$ gauge.

-Loop diagrams for leptons production via CS decay due to interactions of the CS boson with $ZZ$, or with $Z$ and neutral $\phi_Z$ bosons are presented in Fig.\ref{fig:XZZ_circle_Rxi}.
+Loop diagrams for lepton production via CS-boson decay, mediated by the interactions of the CS boson with two $Z$ bosons or with a $Z$ and a neutral $\phi_Z$ boson, are shown in Fig.\ref{fig:XZZ_circle_Rxi}.
+It can be shown that the amplitudes of these loop diagrams also vanish in the \(R_\xi\) gauge due to the antisymmetric properties of the Levi–Civita symbol.

-It can be shown that the amplitude of these loop diagrams is zero too, due to the antisymmetric properties of the Levi-Civita symbol in the $R_\xi$ gauge.
+If the Higgs field were charged under the group $U_X(1)$, additional diagrams would arise due to the mixing between the Stuckelberg field and the Higgs Goldstone bosons induced by the gauge fixing of the $X_\mu$ field, see, e.g.,~\cite{Ruegg:2003ps}.
+However, according to Table~4 of~\cite{Antoniadis:2009ze}, the Higgs field is neutral under $U_X(1)$.

-If the Higgs field were charged under the group $U_X(1)$, new diagrams would appear because of mixing the Stuckelberg field with Goldstone bosons of the Higgs fields from fixing the gauge of the $X_\mu$ field, see e.g. \cite{Ruegg:2003ps} about electroweak theory with a massive photon.
-However, according to Tabl.4 of \cite{Antoniadis:2009ze}, the Higgs field is not charged under the group $U_X(1)$.
-We also cannot write diagrams with ghost fields, since none of the SM ghost fields interact with the Stuckelberg field $X_\mu$.
+Finally, diagrams involving ghost fields cannot be constructed, since none of the SM ghost fields couple to the Stuckelberg field $X_\mu$.

 Thus, we have evaluated all triangle and circular loop diagrams presented in Sections~\ref{sec:triadagr} and~\ref{sec:circular} that describe the interaction of the CS boson with leptons, and we can conclude that no additional diagrams give non-zero contributions.